kraney/stackpath/README.md

 Note that the automatically generated documentation doesn't really mention authorization on the individual APIs, but for most of the APIs you will need to set the request header `Authorization: Bearer <token>` as described in [StackPath's documentation](https://stackpath.dev/docs/stackpath-api-authentication).

 The generated documentation on how to do this is a bit misleading.
 A golang.org/x/oauth2.TokenSource implementation has been provided to make it easier.
+This will automatically refresh the token when it expires.

 Here's an example usage: